David Arthur Kingman

 - Born December 21, 1948 in Pendleton, OR USA

-Dave Kingman is well-known as the major league slugger who until recently had the most home runs yet was not in the Hall of Fame.
-Jose Canseco with 462 has since passed him, followed by Mark McGwire.
-Kingman's 442 home runs put him # 34 on the all-time home run list - he was # 20 at the time he retired.
+Dave Kingman is well-known as the major league slugger who, until recently, had the most home runs yet was not in the Hall of Fame.
+Jose Canseco has since passed him, followed by Mark McGwire and several others.
+Kingman's 442 home runs rank him 42nd on the all-time home run list - he was 20th at the time he retired.
 Equally famous for his towering sky-high fly balls, he was appropriately nicknamed "Sky-King" early in his career.

 In his first year of eligibility for the Hall, Kingman, a .236 career hitter who struck out 100 or more times during 14 of the 16 years of his career, drew less than one percent of the vote and was dropped from subsequent ballots.
 Considered immature and not well liked by some sportswriters, he once sent a rat in a box to a female sportswriter close to the end of his career, and that may have hastened the end.
-In his last season, he hit 35 home runs, the most anyone has hit in his final season.
+In his last season, he hit 35 home runs, the most anyone hit in their final season until David Ortiz slugged 38 in 2016.

 The good and the bad